calebmsword/kivy/README.md

     Widget:
         id: b
 	pos: convert_pos(a.pos, rl.pos, rl.size, input=a, output=b) + (a.width, 0)

+	# if convert_pos were an ordinary list, not a kivy Vector, we would have to do
+	# pos: convert_pos(a.pos, rl.pos, rl.size, input=a, output=b)[0] + a.width, convert_pos(a.pos, rl.pos, rl.size, input=a, output=b)[1]

+	# or equivalently,
+	# x: convert_pos(a.pos, rl.pos, rl.size, input=a, output=b)[0] + a.width
+	# y: convert_pos(a.pos, rl.pos, rl.size, input=a, output=b)[1]
 ```

 The window coordinates of the position of `a` will obviously change if `a.pos` changes, but it may also change if its "special" parent's position or size changes.
 Hence we create bindings to each of these properties.

-For a more concrete example, use the following app.
-Make sure to create a project structure like the following:
+We have chosen terse names for the ids of the widgets so that the lines don't stretch too long.
+However, it is good practice to use more declarative ids for your widgets.
+In such a case, it may be preferable to handle the binding logic directly in Python instead of kvlang.
+See the following example for a demonstration.
+First, create a project structure like the following:

 ```
 my_project/